* Sales hike comes after Japan relaxes import rules

 Holdings Inc to compete for market share lost primarily

 Chicago Mercantile Exchange live cattle futures were higher

 on Friday, due in part to news of the strong beef sales to

-The timing of Japan's purchases also comes as beef prices in
+The timing of Japan's purchases also comes when beef prices

-the United States are record high, the result of the worst
+in the United States are reaching record highs, as the worst

-drought in more than half a century reducing the herd to its
+drought in more than half a century reduced the herd to the

 smallest in 61 years.